Charter School Authorizers: The Truth About State Commissions

 Why some are saying only 1 in 5 charter schools perform, and why it’s wrong.
 Insight on the widely cited CREDO report.

-CER’s annual national overview of the day-to-day operations of charters reveals that charter schools are experiencing stronger parental demand than ever before, with growing waiting lists at 65% of schools.
+CER’s national overview of the day-to-day operations of charters reveals that charter schools are experiencing stronger parental demand than ever before, with the length of the average waiting list increasing from 233 in 2009 to 277 in 2012.

 How NYC Charter Schools Affect Achievement